 Because courts are open, if a bank or landlord files a case against you to initiate eviction or foreclosure, the court will accept the filing, and you should be notified about the case.
 Courts are likely to delay those cases in favor of public health, but this may not happen in every instance.

-To learn more, see the May 20 memo about foreclosures and evictions sent by the Indiana Office of Judicial Administration to judges and clerks throughout the state.
+To learn more, read this report by the Landlord/Tenant Task Force, created to provide guidance and resources for renters and others when eviction cases resume in Indiana.
+Also see the June 30 memo about foreclosures and evictions sent by the Indiana Office of Judicial Administration to judges and clerks throughout the state.

 Loved ones in jail or secure detention